Move Ya Hips: Chart performance

-The week of August 15, 2020, the song debuted and peaked at number 19 on the US Billboard Hot 100, becoming both A$AP Ferg & MadeinTyo’s highest charting song on the chart.
-The following week it dropped to number 99 the following week, breaking the record for the largest fall in Hot 100 history (80 spots).
+The week of August 15, 2020, the song peaked at number 19 on the US Billboard Hot 100, becoming both ASAP Ferg and MadeinTYO's highest-charting songs in the US.
+The following week, it dropped to number 99, temporarily breaking the record for the largest downward movement in Hot 100 history with 80 spots.

 Music video

 A late-night fitness advertisement-themed visualizer was released alongside the song, featuring a workout class exercising to the song in 80s-inspired gym attire.
 Revolt's Jon Powell called the video "hilarious", while Variety's Jem Aswad deemed it sexist.
 The visual has been compared to the video for Kanye West's "The New Workout Plan".